JJ11teen/kaniko-remote/README.md

 ### ACR

+`type: acr`
 A 'registry' option is required to be set to the hostname of your Azure Container Registry instance (usually takes the form `<name>.azurecr.io`).
 Can additionally have all the options available to pod-only auth.

+### Docker Hub

+`type: docker-hub`
+Your docker registry username and password must be configured with 'username' and 'password'.

 ## License